 It’s a fact that this topic has been ignored by restaurants for too long.
-Social Media is here to stay and it opens up completely new opportunities for businesses, with a lot of potential.
+Social Media is here to stay and it opens up completely new opportunities for businesses, with a lot of potentials.

 It wasn’t the fact that I was hungry or the tasty smelling burgers that brought me to this particular place, it was the big screen in their store front that caught my attention.

 The screen showed images of the menu and welcomed guests into the store.
 But more than that, it was showing delicious looking burgers, colorful drinks and crispy side dishes.
 What was so fascinating was that those were all images that guests were posting on Instagram.

 Connecting with customers that while they are there is part of a well thought out concept and part of the Corporate Identity of the restaurant.
 The interior design was colorful, youthful and modern.
-The music created a fun club-like atmosphere and together with the young employees it created a clear brand.
+The music created a fun club-like atmosphere and together with the young employees, it created a clear brand.

 You could find smartphones on almost every table, ready to take pictures and share them on Instagram.
 Being able to see an image you just uploaded on a big screen in the restaurant offered a special experience for the guests.